Chart Color Schemes

 The level of cultural diversity witnessed in Weetangera was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Weetangera's population showed more cultural diversity than most local markets, with 24.3% born overseas and 18.2% speaking a language other than English at home.
-Christianity was the predominant religion in Weetangera, comprising 42.0% of its population.
-Hinduism was notably overrepresented compared to the Australian Capital Territory average, making up 3.6% of Weetangera's population versus 4.0%.
+Weetangera had a higher cultural diversity than most local markets, with 24.3% of its population born overseas and 18.2% speaking a language other than English at home.
+Christianity was the predominant religion in Weetangera, making up 42.0% of its population.
+Hinduism was notably overrepresented compared to the Australian Capital Territory average, comprising 3.6% of Weetangera's population versus 4.8%.

 Frequently Asked Questions - Diversity